 Draw all the details you want.
 Remember to draw the underside in black for that 3D look.

 And here it is.
 A proper sports car side view.

 This quick note is about the line of sight that we follow when looking at a car from the side.

-You may have notice that in the side view drawings the headlights or tail light are not at the edge of the drawing, instead there’s the grill or something like that.
+You may have noticed that in the side view drawings the headlights or tail light are not at the edge of the drawing, instead there’s the grill or something like that.

-That’s because cars are not exact square boxes.
+That’s because cars are not exactly square boxes.
 Remember the “don’t follow the basic shape” thing?

-The image bellow illustrates the look of a car from above and our visual field.
+The image below illustrates the look of a car from above and our visual field.